Online course with on-demand video and live Zoom meetings: Introduction to regression models with spatial correlation using R-INLA

 A detailed outline of the course is provided below.
+All exercises consist of a data set, R solution code, and a video discussing the R solution file.

 Part I: Limitations of frequentist approaches